 You will learn:

-The case for Agile and where it differs from other Project Management methodologies
+- The case for Agile and how it differs from traditional Project Management methodologies

 Who is this suitable for?

 - Organisations that have heard of Agile, and wonder if it’s something they should be doing

 - Traditional project managers looking to better understand the value of an Agile methodology

 - Individuals who are considering further investment in formal Agile project management training and certification

 - Businesses that are dealing with “Agile suppliers” or “Agile customers”, and aren’t really sure what it means

 Individuals who are looking to improve their project management skills, with a particular focus on AgilePM